The Indiana Uplands has been awarded $30 million of $500 million dedicated READI funds to support regional development! Read the announcement.

 How can I stay involved?

-ROI and its partners will be doing a follow-up READI session in every county in the Uplands to talk about the READI process and next steps.
-Please make sure to attend.
+ROI and its partners will be doing follow-up meetings to talk about READI, our updated regional strategic plan, and next steps in our path to regional success.
 Check back to this page for updates.

 Indiana Uplands READI Steering Committee